jacasta2/nlp_paper_recommender/README.md

-# NLP recommender of Behavioral Operations papers
+# NLP paper recommender: text processing, vector embeddings and vector database

 This repo provides the code of a `Streamlit` app that: